33 High-Protein Dinners

 6. Tuna Steaks with Asparagus

-Looking for a dinner that’s healthy, filling, and super quick?
-Tuna steaks with asparagus check all the boxes.
+A healthy dinner, filling, and super quick.
+You mean the holy trifeacta of dinner?
+You gotta try these tuna steaks with asparagus because they check all the boxes.
 Tuna is packed with lean protein and omega-3s, asparagus brings crunch and vitamins, and the whole meal comes together in under 20 minutes.

-It’s fancy enough for guests but easy enough for a busy weeknight—plus, you’ll only need one pan, so cleanup’s a breeze.
-Whether you’re a seafood lover or just want to mix up your dinner routine, this recipe’s a total win.
+It’s fancy enough for guests but easy enough for a busy weeknight.
+Plus, you’ll only need one pan, so cleanup’s a breeze.

 Ingredients: